I inform the House that I have selected the amendment in the name of Sir Kevin Barron.

 These issues are not easy to deal with.
 We all come to them saying that we want to deal with them and get it right, but there are sensitive issues to work through.
 The right hon.
 Member for Forest of Dean (Mr Harper) talked about confidentiality.
 On the one hand, if names are published, that might encourage others to come forward and we might spot more patterns.
 On the other hand, that might discourage some people from coming forward because of the fear that their anonymity will be breached.
 We had a lot of discussions about how we work through that and how we deal with historical allegations and people who have already gone through a different process and are very upset with how that went.
 There are no answers to some of these questions.

 We also discussed at length the interplay with the criminal justice system.
 While we want to ensure there is support for people who want to pursue a criminal conviction in a case of sexual assault, for example, we recognise that in the survey we did, a tiny proportion of people—I think it was 2%—said that they would feel comfortable to go to the police in those circumstances.
-We looked clearly at how we could provide people with support if they wanted to do that, but we also looked at how we could give them control, so that if they wanted the case to be pursued as a grievance and effectively as a matter of professional conduct, it could be dealt with as an employment issue, rather than them being forced to have faith in our criminal justice system, which they may not do.
+We looked clearly at how we could provide people with support if they wanted to do that, but we also looked at how we could give them control, so that if they wanted the case to be pursued as a grievance and effectively as a matter of professional conduct, it could be dealt with as an employment issue, rather than their being forced to have faith in our criminal justice system, which they may not have.

 It is because this is not easy that the review clauses we have suggested are so essential.
 I am very confident that what we propose today will make things much better.
 I am also very confident that it will not be perfect.
 It will only improve things if we make sure we review it regularly and learn from what works well.
 There may well also be cases where it does not work well, and we need to make sure we take those lessons on board and not be overly defensive about that.